Lminxous/game_planner/README.md

 The server automatically adds a listing into an existing squad or creates a new squad when a new listing is created.
 A listing once created cannot be and _should not_ be changed.

+## The Backend
+The backend server (ie this repo) is split up in the following components:

+- A Django+GraphQL webapp
+- A SQLite Database for primary data storage

 ## Setting up the Server
  The following steps should help you set up the server: